groupvine/gv-doc/2-members/1_2-membersAdd.md

 |beth.blue@example.com     |
 |quiet.quinn@example.com   |

-Then to upload, click 'Upload Membership File' on the **Membership**'s **Upload & Export** page and select your file.
+Then to upload, click `Upload Membership File` on the **Membership**'s **Upload & Export** page and select your file.

 <span id="gv-2members-12membersAdd-uploading-member-attributes"></span>
 ### Uploading Member Attributes

 Attributes are used to save additional member information that's specific to your account's needs, and their values can be used to personalize emails and target recipients.
-Member attribute values are set in an upload file by adding the attribute name to a column header and the member's value for that attribute in the member's row.
+Member attributes are set in an upload file by adding the attribute name to a column header and the member's value for that attribute in the member's row.
 An empty cell will remove the attribute's value for that member.

 Note